RidaKo/Reception/README.md

        docker-compose up -d
        ```

-    2. If docker is not avaliable
+    2. If docker is not avaliable:
-        - Configure the database connection parameters in the .env file.
+       Configure the database connection parameters in the .env file.

 - Configure the mailer dsn in the .env file.